- Accession to the Council of Europe : 2002

 - 1463 : Bosnia and Herzegovina are conquered by the Ottomans and becomes a sandjak of the Ottoman Empire, with Sarajevo as the capital.

-- 1878 : The Berlin Congress declares Bosnia and Herzegovina to be part of the Austrian-Hungarian Empire.
+- 1878 : The Berlin Congress declares Bosnia and Herzegovina as part of the Austrian-Hungarian Empire.

-- 1914 : Archduke Francis Ferdinand of the Habsbourg, heir to the throne of the Austrian-Hungarian Empire, is assasinated in Sarajevo.
+- 1914 : Archduke Francis Ferdinand of the Habsburg, heir to the throne of the Austrian-Hungarian Empire, is assassinated in Sarajevo.
 This event is the spark that causes the explosion of the First World War.

 - 1918 : Bosnia and Herzegovina are integrated into the Kingdom of Croatians, Serbians, and Slovenians, which later becomes the Kingdom of Yugoslavia.